- 2019: news of the European Commission on 112 accessibility

-- 2017 news release of the European Commission on AML
+- 2017: news of the European Commission on AML, new technology that improves location of emergency calls

 - 2016: the European Commission letter to the attention of the Erasmus+ National Agencies Directors

 February 11 is the European 112 Day.
 On this day, different awareness and networking activities are organised throughout the EU in order to promote the existence and use of Europe's single emergency number.

-The latest E-communications household survey shows how much people know about 112 across the EU.
+The latest E-communications household Eurobarometer survey (18 February 2014) shows how much people know about 112 across the EU.